 |Hawksbill Bay||4.4 mi.
 South West of Central Dickenson Bay||Antigua|

-If you're looking for a place that offers snorkel rentals, excursions, or similar services, you might want to contact Aquasports.
-This shop's line of products is extensive, giving shoppers the opportunity to find the perfect fit when it comes to snorkeling equipment and all of the accessories you may require such as beach towels and sunblock.
-If you're looking for a special piece of equipment and can't seem to find it, just ask, chances are they have it in stock.
+If you're looking for someone that offers snorkel rentals, excursions, or similar services, you might want to contact AquaSports St. John.
+This shop's line of products is extensive, giving shoppers the opportunity to find the perfect fit when it comes to fishing, snorkeling and water sports equipment.
+All types of accessories you may require such as waterproof cameras, beach clothing, shoes, towels and sunblock are available.
 They are located in Redcliffe Quay, a short distance away South of central Dickenson Bay.

 |Snorkeling Tour Operator||(268) 562-7297||Redcliffe Quay, 2.6 mi.
 South of Central Dickenson Bay|

-For more information concerning snorkeling, including useful tips and suggestions for both "old pros" and beginners, read our detailed Caribbean snorkeling article.
+For more information concerning snorkeling, including useful tips and suggestions for both "old pros" and beginners, check out our extensive Caribbean snorkeling page.

 Whether you sign up for a tour, convince a local fisherman to let you tag along as he heads out on his boat, or decide to dive in right off shore, you're sure to be as mystified with the wonders under the surface of the sea as so many of Dickenson Bay's visitors have been before you.